madalinamoise100/gazprom-data-exercise/README.md

 This script is used to perform the data ingestion.

-It creates the necessary tables:
+It creates the necessary tables using PostgreSQL and SQLAlchemy:

 1. a table that holds meter data about all the meters
 1. a table that holds file data about all the files